jes89/my-intermediate-react/README.md

-#### when I bind your method, it should be in the constructor.
+#### When I bind method, it should be in the constructor.
 However, it is anooything to add the bind whenver I make mothed more and more.
 I don't have to bind my method as long as I use transform-class-propertues in babel

     onChangeEventHandler = (e) => {
         this.setState({message : e.target.value})